-Will You Regret Choosing Creative Freedom over MONEY?
+Will You Regret Choosing Creative Freedom Over MONEY?

-Can you have both money and creative freedom?
-The online gurus say you can, and they’ll teach you — for a fee.
+The online gurus say you can, and they’ll teach you- for a fee.
 Is that necessary?

 Pursuing personal fulfillment and creativity does not always make you money.
 Don’t get sucked into AI-generated titles that lure you into the idea that it’s your fault for falling short because you’re not working hard or smart enough.